Abdomqq/income-prediction-ml/README.md

 # Income Prediction AI Project

 ## 📄 Overview
-This project aims to predict income levels using various machine learning classification models.
-The workflow includes extensive data preprocessing, feature selection, model training, evaluation, and a performance comparison across different classifiers.
+This is a artificial intelligence project completed as part of coursework at Ain Shams University Spring 2022.
+The project predicts the Income based on various features using regression and classification models.

 ## 🚀 Features
 - Data Cleaning and Preprocessing